Louis-Aime/Milesian_converter_PHP/README.md

 ### function long_milesian_year ($year)
 boolean, says whether $year (in milesian) is 366 days long or not.
 ### function milesiantojd ($month, $day, $year)
-similar to gregoriantojd, but argument represent a milesian date; control of validity of milesian date, year between -4713 and 1465102.
+similar to gregoriantojd, but parameters represent a milesian date; control of validity of milesian date, year between -4713 and 1465102.
 ### function cal_from_jd_milesian ($jd)
 an extension of the cal_from_jd routine defined since php 4.1.0., for the Milesian calendar.